faros-ai/faros-events-cli/README.md

     --run_end_time "2021-07-20T18:08:42.024Z"
 ```

-This event reports the successful deployment of an application to an environment using that artifact:
+This CD event reports the successful deployment of an application to an environment using that artifact:

 ```sh
 ./faros_event.sh CD -k "<faros_api_key>" \